mkfeuhrer/chef-cli/README.md

  - Recommends problem based on past solved problems by a user.
  - Uses content based recommendation system for problem recommendation.
  - Parameters - Difficulty , tags , No. of users who solved , Rating of user who solved
+- Get a ranking of all the institutes on CodeChef based on the performance of students in past contests.
 - Submit problems to CodeChef IDE directly from the terminal and get the final result right on the terminal.
 - Get list of both upcoming and currently running contests.
 - Get all details about a contest.